 When you visit the preserve make sure you are prepared for rugged conditions typical of the scrub habitat.
 The Lake Wales Ridge Scrub is a landscape unlike any other which features tall, steep ridges of sugar sand the color of sparkling fresh snow, with ascents and descents so steep you'd think you were traversing ski slopes along the trail system.
 The trails are deep in soft sand, broad like roads, and have little to no shade.
 (Bring your Camelback!)
 The incredible sweeping views from atop the ridges are will worth the physical challenges of reaching the summit.

 Lake Kissimmee State Park

-Lake Kissimmee State Park is located on the shores of lakes Kissimmee, Tiger and Rosalie and covers 5,930-acres.
+Lake Kissimmee State Park is located on the shores of lakes Kissimmee, Tiger and Rosalie, covers 5,930-acres and is a popular spot for campers enjoying a Central Florida vacation.
 The park has 12 distinct natural communities including floodplain marshes, flatwoods and shady hammocks, which hold more than 30 listed species of flora and fauna.
 The park is home to butterfly orchids, sawgrass, fetterbush, gallberry and expansive, colorful fields of lotus and pickerelweed.